jarlehansen/springfox-loader/README.md

 It does not offer all the flexibility and configuration options available in Springfox, but is meant as a simple way to get swagger up and running without the need for a lot of configuration.

+It is also easy to extend the library if there are configuration options from Springfox that you need.

 ## Installation

 The required springfox dependencies are included when you add the _Springfox Loader_ dependency.